heroku/kensa-create-sinatra/README.md

     > kensa test provision
     > kensa sso 1

-And you should be in a Heroku Single Sign On sesion for your brand new addon!
+And you should be in a Heroku Single Sign On session for your brand new addon!

 ## Current status:
 - deprovision - working